 ASIC advises that regular enquiries should be made into your reporting delegate, however they do not define what ‘regular’ is.
-RG 251.59 – 251.34 indicates that this should be determined by each entity and should be dependant based on the number of transactions you enter into, modify or terminate.
-For entities with a high frequency of transactions, ASIC suggests enquiries be made at least once a month.
+ASIC’s Regulatory Guide 251 at 251.59 – 251.34 indicates that this should be determined by each entity and should be dependent on the number of transactions you enter into, modify or terminate.
+Our recommendations are that you confirm who within your organisation conducts this process and document each occasion it is performed.

 TRAction has developed a simple system for clients to review and determine whether TRAction is meeting its obligations as a reporting delegate.

-On a daily basis, TRAction provides its clients with a handback file which details the transactions which have been uploaded to the Australian Derivative Trade Repository (ADTR) through TRAction.
-This handback file is generated upon successful completion of your trade uploads to the ADTR and is returned daily to the secure portal.
-The fields in this handback file are similar to those that were provided to TRAction for reporting purposes.
+On a daily basis, TRAction provides its clients handback files which details the transactions which have been uploaded to the Australian Derivative Trade Repository (ADTR).
+These files are generated every day upon successful completion of transaction uploads to the TR and are returned daily to the secure portal.

-Further, the handback file you receive at the end of the month can also be used to cross check your monthly TRAction invoice.
+- use the handback file you receive at the end of the month to cross check your monthly TRAction invoice.

-With the process developed by TRAction above, regular enquiries into TRAction is easy and can occur frequently.
+With the process developed by TRAction above, regular enquiries into TRAction are easy and can occur frequently.